teofizzy/amazon/README.md

 Build recommender systems of collaborative filtering, content-based filtering and hybrid filtering for Amazon products.

 ### 2. Data Collection and Ingestion:
-Data for this project will be collected using web scraping using BeautifulSoup and Selenium.
-This data will include product name, price, mean rating and the number of ratings for each product.
+Data for this project will be collected using web scraping using BeautifulSoup and Selenium which can be used to create an automated headless browser.
+This data will include product name, price, mean rating and the number of ratings for each product from the departments that the data shall be collected.
 We will ensure a steady flow of data into our pipeline.

 ### 3. ETL System